 - Speed: Civil engineers and surveyors have a limited amount of time to get their measurements and are often working on a tight schedule due to budgetary restrictions and client needs.
 LIDAR allows surveys to be completed within a very short time and can work throughout the day and night, delivering results as quickly as possible.

 - Accuracy: Civil engineers and surveyors need detailed topographic layouts to plan projects effectively for client needs.
 Because of the density of the data delivered by LIDAR, engineers and surveyors can collect the precise data they need to get the job done correctly.

 - Safety: Surveys take place on a variety of terrains, some of which can be hazardous or difficult to access.
 LIDAR systems can be mounted on remote-controlled or aerial platforms to collect data at a safe distance, increasing employee safety.

 Once the data is collected, civil engineers and surveyors can process the data by working with Take-Off Professionals’ 3D modeling services for commercial applications, delivering the quality models they and their clients need.

 2. Highways and Road Networks

-Using LIDAR in highways and road networks is another common application, in the construction of transportation infrastructure as well as its maintenance.
+Using LIDAR in construction for roadwork and highway projects is another extremely important application of the technology.
 Some of the most common applications of LIDAR in highway and road networks are detailed below: